shakes76/PatternAnalysis-2023/README.md

 * fractals
 * recognition problems

-In the recognition folder, you will find the OASIS brain segmentation used by StyleGAN2 to produce realistic fake images.
+In the recognition folder, you will find many recognition problems solved including:

-*please refer to StyleGAN2-OASIS_45711110 for the better model. v2:1 channel - grayscale uses single channel as MRI scans are grayscale but the observed result was poor so wasn't persued further.
+* OASIS brain segmentation
+* Classification
+etc.